jschobben/colorscad/README.md

 Merging .3mf files uses the official library for it, although this means having a dependency which is not (yet) commonly available in all Linux distributions.
+It's downloaded locally as part of the `3mfmerge` build, so this should not be a big issue.

 When there are a lot of colors, on Windows this script runs much slower than on Linux (probably due to process creation costs).